Sunday, 17 December 2023

 There is nothing Hindu about the Hindu Marriage Act in the first place!
 Krishna (an avataar of Lord Vishnu) had eight wives, Ganesh (Vignaharta, the remover of obstacles) has two wives, Draupadi (Panchali) had five husbands (who were guided to victory in the Mahabharat war by none other than Krishna himself!).

 So polygamy has been a part of the Hindu tradition too, not just the Muslim tradition.
 In fact, it was more liberal in thought as it allowed women to have multiple partners too!
-(And this is what feminists ought to be battling for - not monogamy!)

-And I don't see why the Victorian Moral Code should be imposed on everyone!
-Our constitution, and all the laws enabled by it, has to stay broad enough to allow everyone to practice their faith.
-If monogamy is not a part of the Hindu or Muslim faiths, why should it be imposed on us?
+But I don't see why Christian beliefs should be imposed on everyone!
+Our constitution, and all the laws enabled by it, has to stay broad enough to allow everyone to live their lives the way they want to as long as no one is getting cheated or harmed.

 No comments: